Duration of the cruise: 45 – 90 minutes

 Lough Ree is famous for its meadows and nesting birds.
 Under an EU directive, the lake has been designated a special area of protection and conservation.
 This is particularly important due to the many wildlife species in the region.
 Recorded are, amongst others, the great crested grebe, cormorant, lapwing, and heron.
 Mammals recorded include mink, fox and otter.

-We recommend the tour group travels one-way: Athlone Castle to Hodson Bay or visa-versa, with your coach meeting you in the opposite location.
+We recommend the tour group travels one-way: Athlone Castle to Hodson Bay or vice versa, with your coach meeting you in the opposite location.
 At the Hodson Bay there are large parking facilities and for Athlone you can make use of the coach bays at SS Peter & Paul Church.

 If multiple cars are arriving, we recommend parking at O’Connell Street Car Park N37 XW58 @ €3 per day.
 If you are traveling by coach, we recommend using the coach bays beside SS Peter & Paul Church.